Michael-Elrod-dev/Claude-Interface/README.md

 ## Features in Detail

-### 🌊 Real-time Streaming
+### 🌊 Real-time Streaming (Optional)

-All Claude responses now stream in real-time as they're generated:
+Claude responses can stream in real-time as they're generated, or display all at once with a progress indicator:

 ```bash
 You (S): Explain quantum computing